WBBS: History

-In the 1970s, the station was a Top 40/CHR outlet as WKFM, calling itself "104.7 HitRadio KFM."
-In 1985, it flipped to Album-Oriented Rock (AOR).
-In the late 1980s, it switched to classic rock as "104.7 KIX-FM."
+In the 1970s, the station was a Top 40/CHR outlet as WKFM, calling itself "104.7 HitRadio KFM".
+In 1985, it flipped to album-oriented rock (AOR).
+In the late 1980s, WKFM switched to classic rock as "104.7 KIX-FM".

-The station has been a country music outlet since 1993 and switched its call letters to WBBS-FM shortly after changing the format.
+The station has been a country music outlet since 1993 and switched its call letters to WBBS shortly after changing the format.
 B104.7 formerly held an annual summer concert with national recording acts called B-Jam.
 It later coordinated with "Harborfest" in Oswego.

 Until 2007, WBBS competed for country listeners with Sandy Creek-based WSCP and WSCP-FM, before they switched to classic hits.
-In August 2009, WBBS was challenged by WVOA-FM, which became country music station WOLF-FM, known as "The Wolf."
+In August 2009, WBBS was challenged by WVOA-FM, which became country music station WOLF-FM, known as "The Wolf".
 Incidentally, WOLF-FM was WBBS' former sister station and simulcast partner under the call sign WXBB.
-Some Syracuse-area listeners can also tune to 100,000-watt country station WFRG in Utica.
+Some Syracuse-area listeners can also tune to 100,000-watt country station WFRG-FM in Utica.